 The exam is available throughout January, May and September.
-After taking the exam and receiving verification that they have passed the exam, candidates become BCBAs and will be added to the certificant registry.
+After taking the exam and receiving verification that they have passed the exam, candidates become BCBAs and will be added to the certificate registry.

 - Check state requirements.
-Licensure as a behavior analyst isn't required in all states, and for the states that have licensing laws, requirements can vary.
+Licensure as a behavior analyst isn't required in all states, and for states that have licensing laws requirements can vary.
 Prospective analysts should check with their state to make sure they've met all qualifications if their state requires a license for this career.